Why Wide-Angle Lenses Are <Sometimes!> Perfect for Children’s Portraits

 Using a 21mm Lens for Action Shots

 While it’s a bit specialist, and expensive, the 21mm Zeiss Loxia is perfect for lively kids’ photos.
 Wide angles make jumping shots more dynamic—especially if you shoot from a low angle, looking up at the child against the sky.
-These perspectives add drama and a sense of adventure, perfect for outdoor Hong Kong locations.
+These perspectives add drama and a sense of adventure to your photos.

 Thailand Kids Photo Shoot - 15mm Extreme Wide Angle